On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Localization

-See Foondun and Khoshnevisan \cite{FK} for more details on the ideas of the proof; and the moment estimate follows as in the proof of Lemma \ref{lem:moments:U}.
-We omit the numerous remaining details. \end{proof}
+See Foondun and Khoshnevisan \cite{FK} for more details on the ideas of the proof; and the moment estimate follows as in the proof of Lemma~\ref{lemmomentsU}.
+We omit the numerous remaining details. \end{pf} \begin{lemma} For every $T>0$ there exists a finite and positive constant $C:=C(\varkappa)$ such that for sufficiently large $\beta>0$ and $k\ge1$,